-PolySNAP is a software package designed to match and analyse powder diffraction patterns utilising their full profiles.
+PolySNAP 2 is a software package designed to match and analyse full profile spectral and other numeric data.
 The use of the full-profile allows for more flexible and accurate identification of samples, even when data quality is low or preferred orientation effects are significant.

-The software provides an easy to use interface to several powerful and novel statistical methods to rank patterns in order of their similarity to any selected sample, allowing unknowns to be quickly identified.
+The software provides an easy to use interface to several powerful and novel statistical methods to rank samples in order of their similarity to any other selected sample, allowing unknowns to be quickly identified.
 In quantitative mode, given a mixture pattern and potential pure phase patterns, it can identify which patterns are in the mixture, and quantify their proportions quickly and easily using a non-Rietveld based approach.

-The matching procedure can be automated for high-throughput analysis.
-PolySNAP allows for datasets of up to 1500 patterns to be analysed in a single run, and provides highly flexible graphical output to summarise and visualise the results.
-This highlights any unusual data, and means that time is not wasted looking at the very many patterns that behave exactly as expected.
-It can work with or without the provision of reference patterns, and includes features such as an automated report writer and a time/date stamped logfile to assist with audit trail procedures.
+The matching procedure can be automated for computer-controlled high-throughput analysis.
+An unlimited number of patterns can be prescreened, and PolySNAP allows for datasets of up to 1,500 patterns with four different datatypes to then be analysed in a single run, and provides highly flexible graphical output to summarise and visualise the results.
+This highlights any unusual data, and means that time is not wasted looking at the many patterns that behave exactly as expected.
+It can work with or without the provision of reference patterns, and includes additional features such as an automated report writer and a time/date stamped logfile to assist with audit trail procedures.